-Self-priming pump for PDE engines
+Self-priming pump

 The table indicates the sea water and coolant flow at different engine speeds for the self-priming pump.
-The self-priming pump cannot be selected for XPI engines.
+The self-priming pump cannot be selected for DI16 XPI.

 Max. external pressure drop applies for the separate charge air circuit for keel cooling engines with two coolant circuits.